 Can you prevent brute force attacks?

 You can prevent brute force attacks up to a certain point.
-For that, there are several things you need to keep in mind.
-For example, you need to use a very strong password, limit failed login attempts, protect your Root account, change the port, enable CAPTCHA, etc. Apart from that, you can also use two-factor authentication to add an additional layer of security.
+For that, there are several key points to consider.
+For example, you need to use a very strong password, limit failed login attempts, protect your Root account, change the port, enable CAPTCHA, etc. Additionally, you can utilize two-factor authentication to add an extra layer of security.

 Read Next: Microsoft Assessment and Planning Toolkit: Identify Security Vulnerabilities.